UW-Hydro/VIC/README.txt

 		if( abs( sum - soil_con->dp ) > SMALL )
 	Checking the absolute value here was incorrect.
 The abs() has been removed.

-Fixed incomplete file closure in OUTPUT_FORCE option.

-	Files affected:
-	close_files.c, vicNl.c

-	Description:
-	VIC's OUTPUT_FORCE option was not closing output files properly, resulting in incomplete output files.
-This has been fixed.

 --------------------------------------------------------------------------------